Blank books provide a great way to encourage kids to write. Here are directions to make 3 different versions of blank books for your kids.

 #1 The Mini Blank Book

-When I volunteered in my son’s kindergarten class, his teacher often asked me to assemble a bunch of these mini books.
-She always had a stack of them in her writing center.
+When I volunteered in my son’s kindergarten class, his teacher often asked me to assemble a bunch of these mini-books.
+She always had a stack of the empty books in her writing center.
 I soon made a stack to use at home and we used them in our preschool writing center as well.

 I used a paper cutter to cut a bunch of letter-sized paper in half.
 You don’t have to use colored paper for the book cover, but I like to have a pretty cover.

-After cutting the paper, I grab one piece of color paper and two or three pieces of white paper.
-I fold them in half and staple on the crease.
+After cutting the paper, I grabbed one piece of color paper and two or three pieces of white paper.
+I fold them in half and staple them on the crease.

 Now, these books are easiest to make if you happen to have a long-arm stapler.
 But, I have also made hundreds of these with a standard stapler.
 All you have to do is roll the book pages a bit so that they fit under the stapler.